 RCMP arrested three people on Feb.
 26 after they allegedly obstructed vehicles entering a worksite north of Kaslo, according to a police news release.

-A 42-year-old woman from Balfour, 36-year-old man from Meadow Creek and 66-year-old man from Argenta were arrested and charged with intimidation after refusing to remove a wooden blockade that obstructed trucks from entering a logging site.
+A 42-year-old woman from Balfour, 36-year-old man from Meadow Creek and 66-year-old man from Argenta were arrested after refusing to remove a wooden blockade that obstructed trucks from entering a logging site.
 All three have since been released from custody and are expected to appear in court at a later date.

 The incident took place on the Deception Fire Service Road in the Greyhorse Creek watershed.